Bliss Burn Top 10 FAQs: Your Guide to the Gathering

 • What’s the policy on photography and drones?

 Personal photography is encouraged, but respect the privacy of others and ask for consent before capturing close-up shots.
 Professional photography and drone use require pre-approval and an official pass from the Bliss Burn team to ensure privacy and safety.
-Please visit our website for the detailed media policy and application process.
+If you would be part of the media team please apply here.

 • What medical and emergency services available for attendees ?